-Activity: Brushing Teeth Correctly Think of an Individual you august Describe to the Teeth Describe to on the Teeth What can they do independently?
-What do they need to learn?
+Activity: Brushing Teeth Correctly - Think of an individual you support. - Describe how that individual brushes his or her teeth. - What can they do independently? - What do they need to learn?

 Preventing the Spread of Germs

 Show Slide #20: Preventing the Spread of Germs During the Oral Hygiene Session